LiOS-org/LiOS-Colors/README.md

 This project is not built with a purpose of accepting contributions that's why there are **no documentations, no automated build scripts and even the original build script has been modified**.

-If you want to add a new color, you are recommended to directly add it to upstream, LiOS-Colors automatically sources it and if you want to do any other changes you are still welcome and there are no restrictions.
+If you want to add a new color are recommended to directly add it to upstream, LiOS-Colors automatically sources it and if you want to do any other changes you are still welcome and there are no restrictions.

 ## Licensing information